chisophugis/lbd/source/elf.rst

 don't want it to be displayed and it's not in the assembler print pattern of Cpu0InstrInfo.td.

-The RET (Cpu0ISD::Ret) and JR (ISD::BRIND) both for "ret" instruction.
+The RET (Cpu0ISD::Ret) and JR (ISD::BRIND) are both for "ret" instruction.
 The former is for instruction encode in assembly and obj while the latter is for decode in disassembler.
 The IR node Cpu0ISD::Ret is created in LowerReturn() which called at function